-The focus on the first part of this series has been on conventional performance nutrition, whereby the focus in fuelling with carbohydrates to maximise performance for an event, match, race or other competition.
+The focus in part one of this series was on conventional performance nutrition, whereby the aim of fueling with carbohydrates is to maximise performance for an event, match, race or other competition.

-However, athletes do not compete every day of every week in every month of the year, in reality, much of an athlete’s time is actually spent in training or in rest/recovery.
+But athletes do not compete every day of every week in every month of the year.
+Much of an athlete’s time is actually spent in training or in rest and recovery.
 In addition, the nature of this training and recovery is not always going to be the same, especially when looking at different times across an athlete’s calendar.
-So how would carbohydrate feeding differ during training, or non-competition?
+So, how would carbohydrate feeding differ during training, or non-competition?

 Focussing on carbohydrate feeding specifically, there is some suggestion that certain types of training may actually benefit from restricting carbohydrate feeding.
-The concept of “training low” can be defined as several things but all of them relate to training with limited carbohydrate, whether that be training “fasted” (i.e. without any food such as first thing in the morning), or training “depleted” (e.g. after a session that has depleted some muscle glycogen).
+The concept of “training low” can be defined as several things, but all of them relate to training with limited carbohydrate, whether that be training “fasted” (without any food, such as first thing in the morning), or training “depleted” (after a session that has used up some muscle glycogen).

-The rationale here is that undertaking exercise with limited fuel amplifies the cell signalling associated with energy depletion (e.g. via AMPK), which in turn gives rise to greater responsive adaptation.
-This adaptation, mediated through PGC1a and other mechanisms, include increased mitochondrial biogenesis (creation of new mitochondria), angiogenesis (new blood capillaries), and other enzymatic and morphological changes within muscle that fundamentally improve the muscles oxidative capacity.
+The rationale here is that undertaking exercise with limited fuel amplifies the cell signalling associated with energy depletion, which in turn gives rise to greater responsive adaptation.
+This adaptation includes increased mitochondrial biogenesis (creation of new mitochondria), angiogenesis (new blood capillaries), and other enzymatic and morphological changes within muscles that fundamentally improve their oxidative capacity.

 What this means in practical terms is that the muscle is more efficient at using fuel and has an increased capacity to take up and burn fatty acids.
-Given that carbohydrate is a limiting factor to exercise (see Part 1), this increased efficiency and fat burning capacity ultimately leads to greater endurance (i.e. you can exercise for longer), because you are better able to spare carbohydrate.
-Indeed, any increased capacity to use the near infinite resource of fat is ultimately a means of improving endurance.
+Given that carbohydrate is a limiting factor to exercise (see Part 1), this increased efficiency and fat burning capacity ultimately leads to greater endurance in the long run, because you become naturally better able to spare carbohydrate.
+Indeed, any increased capacity to use the body’s near-infinite resource of fat (instead of carbohydrate) is ultimately a means of improving endurance.

-The benefits of “training low” may be very appropriate to early phases of training in athletes, for example pre seasons or early season conditioning phases of exercise whereby exercise intensity is low, and the goal is to increase adaptation/endurance, improve fitness, and perhaps reduce body fat.
-Even in other phases of training, certain training sessions may well be undertaken as “training low”, for example early morning cardio sessions or runs.
+The benefits of “training low” may be very appropriate to early phases of training in athletes, for example pre-seasons or early season conditioning phases of exercise whereby exercise intensity is low, and the goal is to increase endurance, improve fitness and perhaps reduce body fat.
+Even in other phases of training, certain sessions may well be undertaken as “training low”, such as early morning cardio sessions or runs.